-This course is an interdisciplinary approach to design and construction of advanced interactive media, applying theory, aesthetic, and scientific principles of user interaction.
-Project and theory based.
+This theory based course is an interdisciplinary approach to design and construction of advanced interactive media, applying theory, aesthetic, and scientific principles of user interaction.
+The course covers advanced techniques associated with interactive media production, including design, digital storytelling, usability theory, and current best practives.
+The course also focuses on gaining familiarity with contemporary styles and trends in professional interactive/motion graphics.